 Irish company law requires the directors to prepare the financial statements for each financial year.
-Under the law, the directors have elected to prepare the financial statements in accordance with the Companies Act 2014 and Financial Reporting Standard 102 applying Section 1A of that Standard 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
+Under the law, the directors have elected to prepare the financial statements in accordance with the Companies Act 2014 and Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.